 I have written social media posts liked and hearted by thousands and thousands.

 I have helped online communities write community agreements to address racism and homophobia and ignorance, replacing good intentions with clear guidelines and expectations.
-(But I am not an equity and inclusivity educator so for that, I recommend beginning with Milagros Phillips, The Adaway Group or Anima Leadership and then I can help put your learning to words.)
+(But I am not an equity and inclusion educator so for that, I recommend beginning with Milagros Phillips, The Adaway Group, or Evenings & Weekends Consulting and then I can help put your learning to words.)

 I have written courses for teachers who knew their stuff, but not how to put it into lessons and assignments.

 I have written so many newsletters.
 I love love love the intimacy and connection good email makes possible.

 When I read work Carrie has written for others, I feel her heart in it.
 She uses language to encourage connection and compassion and community.Milagros Phillips, author of 11 Reasons to Become Race Literate

 At present, I am only available for a limited number of smaller writing projects.
 I am not able to take on any rush projects.
 If you or your organization could benefit from the writing services of a professional creative communicator, use the form below to be in touch and let’s begin a conversation.

 I would love to help articulate and amplify the message of your work and life.